Lawrence A. Fernsworth: Career

 The Christian Century feels that the Christian world is anxious to know the President's views on these questions.

-In a news conference on April 25, 1956, Fernsworth, reporting for the Concord Monitor, asked President Eisenhower to speak about "charges that a Columbia University professor, Jesus Galindez, was assassinated by agents of the Trujillo dictatorship."
-President Eisenhower said: "...I will have to find out about that.
+Reporting on a news conference for the Concord Monitor on April 25, 1956, Fernsworth asked President Eisenhower to speak about "charges that a Columbia University professor, Jesus Galindez, was assassinated by agents of the Trujillo dictatorship."
+President Eisenhower said: "...
+I will have to find out about that.
 I don't know a thing about it."

-On October 24, 1977, Fernsworth went for a walk in Warner, NH, and did not return.
+On October 24, 1977, Fernsworth went for a walk in Warner, New Hampshire and did not return.
 He was approximately 85 years old.
 Though his family sent a search party, it was not until 1979 that his remains were found and buried.